 It’s no secret that great minds think alike.
 That’s probably one reason why it’s common for people to choose a spouse based on their own profession.

-Even if your spouse isn’t in a similar public service job, knowing how PSLF works—and how it impacts your family finances—can help you make an informed decision about what the right course of action for dealing with your student loans is.
+Even if your spouse isn’t in a similar public service job, knowing how PSLF works — and how it impacts your family finances — can help you make an informed decision.
+Here’s how married couples can take advantage of PSLF.

 In the words of the great Peter Cook from The Princess Bride, “Mawage.
 Mawage is wot bwings us togedah tooday.”

 However, just because you’re technically on the hook for your loans and your spouse is on the hook for theirs doesn’t mean that each person’s loans won’t impact the other person.
-If you have to make a $500 payment towards your student loans each month and your spouse only has to make a $100 payment, that’s $500 that you can’t use to pay off your spouse’s student loans early.
-(Or, depending on how you look at it, that’s $100 that you can’t use to pay off your own student loans early.)
+If you have to make a $500 payment toward your student loans each month and your spouse only has to make a $100 payment, that’s $500 that you can’t use to pay off your spouse’s student loans early.
+Or, depending on how you look at it, that’s $100 that you can’t use to pay off your own student loans early.

-The point is that you’d like to be responsible for your own student loan debt—and, legally, you are.
+The point is that you’d like to be responsible for your own student loan debt.
+And, legally, you are.
 But in reality, it’s not possible for you or your spouse’s loans to not affect the other person unless you never get legally married.
-Even then, if you live together in a non-married domestic partnership, it will still affect your joint finances.
+Even then, if you live together in a non-married domestic partnership, it’ll still affect your joint finances.

 PSLF can be a confusing program.
-We’ll briefly go over how the PSLF program works here to help you understand better how it impacts your combined wallet.
+We’ll briefly go over how the PSLF program works to help you understand how it impacts your combined finances.

-When you graduate college with your Federal student loans, you’re automatically entered into a standard 10-year repayment plan.
-If you have a low income after you graduate, you can choose to enter into an income-driven repayment plan.
-There are three good income-driven repayment plans currently available:
+When you graduate college with your federal student loans, you’re automatically entered into a standard 10-year repayment plan.
+If you have a low income after you graduate, you can access a more affordable payment by choosing a student loan repayment plan based on your discretionary income.

 - Income-Based Repayment (IBR)